dsorokin/aivika-distributed-test/README.md

 AivikaSim is written in such a way that it tries to recover the distributed simulation in case of connection errors.
 It actually allows using AivikaSim to build discrete event simulation clusters on unsafe networks.

 Here I use macOS and Linux and I can imitate the temporary disconnection between two my laptops.
-I would strongly recommend to not repeat it if you use Windows, though.
+I would strongly recommend to not repeat it if you are using Windows, though.

 So, during the simulation I plug the Ethernet cable off for about one minute.
 I wait for a moment, when I see that the disconnection has indeed occurred and cannot be recovered by the underlying operating system.